jpcoding/cs505-embedded-template/README.md

   Web Server Started..
 ```

-Curl can be used to check that your API and database is responding, note the use of a required security header:
+Curl can be used to check that your API and database is responding:
+*Note the use of a required security header
 ```
 curl -H "X-Auth-API-Key: 12463865" http://localhost:9000/api/checkmydatabase
 {"status_desc":"accesslog table exists","success":"true"}